wjsutton/wjsutton.github.io/_posts/2020-05-24-Womens-Unpaid-Work-D3.md

 ---
 layout: default
-title: Women's Unpaid Working Hours
+title: Understanding Trends for Unpaid Work in America with D3
 categories: [data-viz]
 blurb: Women in the United States on average spend more time carrying out work that results in no pay.
 img: assets/images/women_unpaid_hours.PNG